 - Field Marshals will be available at HOME fields on game days to provide support and answer questions to team officials.

 - Field Marshals will set up home bases for each team and provide equipment (soccer balls, cones)

-- Field Marshals will confirm with Team Officials that TeamSnap Attendance and Health Checks have been completed.
+- Field Marshals will confirm with Team Officials that TeamSnap Attendance have been completed.